ProfRandom/WCB-Canon/Canon Files/Meta 3 — Morphotypes.md

-## 📎 Sidebar: Revised Ontotype Mapping
+## 📎 Sidebar: Revised Morphotype Mapping

-Asteroidal and planetary bodies can be classified by **ontotype** — a size/mass tier that reflects their gravitational and geophysical character.
+Asteroidal and planetary bodies can be classified by **morphotype** — a size/mass tier that reflects their gravitational and geophysical character.

 ---